alexa/alexa-auto-sdk/modules/alexa/README.md

 ## Handling Alexa Speaker

 The Alexa service keeps track of two device volume types: `ALEXA_VOLUME` and `ALERTS_VOLUME`.
-The `aace::alexa::AlexaSpeaker` class should be implemented by the platform to both set the volume and mute state of these two speaker types and allow the user to set the volume and mute state of these two speaker types locally via GUI as applicable.
+The `aace::alexa::AlexaSpeaker` class should be implemented by the platform to both set the volume and mute state of these two speaker types and allow the user to set the volume and mute state of these two speaker types locally via GUI if applicable.

 ### SpeakerManager Configuration